aedorian/blug/about.markdown

 <br>

 About me?
 Currently a third year computer science bachelor at UJM, France.
+Feel free to contact me on Discord if you have any questions about anything here (my tag is `adridrian_`).

 If you're interested here's a very secret link to my [portfolio](../_posts/2024-09-03-pf-jeux.html) (in french) in which more games and apps are showcased.